TanviDHupkarGeeks/SoftwareEngineering/README.md

 # SoftwareEngineering
-Code for our Software Engineering project is in
+Code for this project is in Organization